elgutierrez/groots-blog/docs/_posts/2018-11-7-frontmatter-in-vuepress-3.md

 If you’re a gardener AND a poet, gradually reduce the exposure hours week by week until you get to 12/12, as if it was the fall season approaching.
 Naturally, there will be a dedicated post on how to trigger the flowering phase.

 Now you have your plant growing gloriously everyday.
-At some point you might need to put it in a bigger pot.
+At some point you might need to put it in a bigger pot to allow it to keep growing.
 Same rule goes as with any other plant.
 If you start to see the roots coming out of the draining holes, it means more space is needed.
 Find her a bigger pot and she will be fine!

 Back soon with more valuable tips!